 Do you want to write the sequel to The Elephant Whisperer?

-A friend of my brother’s worked with Françoise Malby-Anthony, widow of the book’s author, and had told him that she was looking for a writer but I didn’t take him seriously.
-Yes, I was writing full time and yes, I dreamed of The Big Break.
+A friend of my brother’s knew Françoise Malby-Anthony, widow of the book’s author, was looking for a writer but I didn’t take the news seriously.
+Yes, I was writing full time.
+Yes, I dreamed of The Big Break.
 Just not this big.

-For those who don’t know, The Elephant Whisperer is an international bestseller – the true story of a rogue herd of elephants that Lawrence Anthony and his French wife, Françoise, saved from being shot when they gave them a new home at on their game reserve in Zululand, South Africa.
+For those who don’t know, The Elephant Whisperer is the true story of a rogue herd of elephants saved from being shot by Lawrence Anthony and his French wife, Françoise.
 The book describes the magnificent, spiritual relationship between Lawrence and the herd.

-Like readers all over the world, I wondered what had happened after Lawrence died of a heart attack in 2012.
+Like readers everywhere I wondered what had happened after Lawrence died of a heart attack in 2012.
 Had his widow gone back to France?
 Was the herd okay?
-I didn’t live in South Africa anymore and didn’t even know if Thula Thula still existed.

-The idea of writing the sequel to that best seller seemed so out of my reach.
+The idea of writing the sequel to that best seller seemed out of my reach.

 ‘What the hell?’
 I thought.
 ‘I’ve got nothing to lose.’